chrisly42/PretrackerRaspberryCasket/README.md

 - Bake in this strange vibrato speed multiplication to precalculated vibrato value (where possible)
 - Various small optimizations
 - Store instrument number * 4 on loading to avoid using two adds every frame
+- Optimized speed/shuffle code.
+Idea of using xor turned out to make things too complicated for pattern breaks/jumps.

 ### V1.0 (26-Dec-22)